stevenpitts/makubot/README.md

 [Support Server Invite](https://discordapp.com/invite/7sFbA4W)

+FYI the main developer of this bot is ashamed of the code years later.

 ## Setup & Installation

-You must add your Discord bot token to the environment variable DISCORD_BOT_TOKEN.
+To test locally, run `DISCORD_BOT_TOKEN=your_token ./run_no_aws`

+Image command work cannot be tested without an AWS environment set up in a super specific way.
+Sorry.

-In order to use YouTube services, you must set a GOOGLE_API_KEY environment variable to a Google API key.
+In order to use YouTube services, pass a `GOOGLE_API_KEY` environment variable.
+If you don't have one, it's probably not worth getting one.
+Just let the bot die.

-To start, run the docker-compose file, supplying the variables as you wish.

-This bot runs best when set up with the resources described in run_remote on AWS.